What is a Sauced-Noodle?

-The chicken and mushrooms are both from Trifecta A La Carte, which cuts down on the cooking time substantially.
+The chicken and mushrooms are both from Trifecta Meal Prep, which cuts down on the cooking time substantially.

 The sauce is store-bought and is enhanced slightly with some fresh aromatics.
 Be sure to purchase a low-sodium sauce or feel free to substitute out your favorite.

 Though this recipe does not call for extra vegetables aside from the mushrooms and the spinach, feel free to add other Asian vegetables like bok choy, broccoli or broccolini, or any leafy green like kale.

 How To Make Sauced Noodles with Chicken and MushroomsPrep Time: 10 minutes

 Servings: 4 each

 - 16 ounces Trifecta chicken, diced into bite sized squares